 Today’s recipe, Soybean Sprouts and Dried Tofu Stir-fry is a relatively new addition to our weekly rotation.
 While I often cook soybean sprouts, dried tofu is an ingredient I recently discovered at my local Asian grocery store.
 I enjoy tofu and like the convenience of having this ingredient in my pantry.

 Tofu is soybean curd made by coagulating hot fresh soy milk.
 It can be further processed to produce dried tofu and fermented tofu.
-The byproduct of boiling soy milk is a film or “skin” that forms over the surface is used to make dried yellowish sheets that can be used as a wrapper for vegetables and meats.
-These skins can also be bunched up to create “stick” and are normally used in soups.
+The byproduct of boiling soy milk is a film or “skin” that forms over the surface.
+This can be made into dried yellowish sheets often used as a wrapper for vegetables and meats.
+These skins can also be bunched up to create “sticks” and are normally used in soups.

 Tofu is indispensable in Asian cuisine and has become very popular in the West.
 As it has very little flavor of its own, it is a great addition to soups, casseroles, stir-fries, and even desserts.
 It absorbs whatever flavor is added to it.
 Tofu is also a great source of protein and is a staple in vegetarian cuisine.

 Though I am familiar with koyadofu which is Japanese freeze dried tofu, this dried tofu is new to me.
 I have probably eaten it many times in vegetarian dishes but have never used it in my own cooking.
 They come in three forms, strips, balls, and slices.
 They are really handy to have in the pantry as it stores well and can be easily reconstituted by soaking in hot water.
 They have the firmness of fully cooked meat and is especially good in braised dishes.